 If you are just starting off into a workout routine, don’t give up.
 Consistency is so very important.
 There will be a gazillion excuses that pop into your head when trying to motivate yourself to workout.
 Keep up the daily workouts, truly it’s the consistency that makes a difference.

 I know this because for a while I was only doing workouts a couple of times a week.
 It is impossible to change your body with that.
 I stayed pretty status quo during those times.
-It was when I commited to daily workouts and truly pushed myself when results happened.
+It was when I committed to daily workouts and truly pushed myself when results happened.

 Which brings me to the next point of finding a workout…find a workout that offers variety and works different muscles.
 If you are on a walking for weight loss plan, that’s great to start off with, but soon you will need to add some other exercises to it such as strength training.